laksh8/ganit/readme.md

 [ completed ]
 - ability to parse mathematical functions and store in memory
+- tokenize equations with value and types

 [ todo ]
+- operator precedence parsing
 - parse one way equations, BODMAS and handling variables
 - check continuity and differentiability of a function